Messianic Passover Haggadah

 Leader: Put the plate down and cover the matzah.

-All: åLeaning on you left side, finish the first cup or wine.
+All: ĺLeaning on your left side, finish the first cup of wine.

 Leader: The meaning of reclining around the table is we rest in the light of finished redemption.